 Read on for everything you need to know to visit this little patch of jungle paradise!

-This blog was updated in January 2023, so you can plan your trip to Batu Katak with up to date info!
+This blog was updated in Jan 2025 so you can plan your trip with up-to-date info!

 How to Get to Batu Katak